 In my past couple of blogs, I discussed the challenges and impediments Enterprises face on their journey to a cloud-first business.
 As part of the Viptela Fabric launch, we announced a suite of new capabilities called Cloud onRamp that allows our customers to connect their branch users to applications in the cloud, whether it is for SaaS or IaaS.
-In this blog I will highlight this turnkey solution for cloud consumption and discuss more on this topic in this Thursday’s upcoming webinar.
+In this blog I will highlight this turnkey solution for cloud consumption and discuss more on this topic in the Cloud Transformation for SaaS and IaaS webinar.

 Requirements for Cloud Connectivity

 From our experience working with Enterprises making the transition to cloud, the following are some basic requirements:

 - Resiliency: High availability of applications must actually improve when moving to cloud since it’s a value proposition of cloud-hosted services.
 Resilience to transport failures in case of multi-transport on the WAN is also a requirement.